-ECO-252 Prin of Macroeconomics 3 (3-0) FS

-Prerequisites: DRE-098; DMA-010 through 050
+ECO-252Prin of Macroeconomics3 (3-0)FSPrerequisites:DRE-098 or ENG-002; DMA-010 through 050 or MAT-003Corequisites:None

-Corequisites: None

 This course introduces economic analysis of aggregate employment, income, and prices.
 Topics include major schools of economic thought; aggregate supply and demand; economic measures, fluctuations, and growth; money and banking; stabilization techniques; and international trade.
 Upon completion, students should be able to evaluate national economic components, conditions, and alternatives for achieving socioeconomic goals.
 (1997 SU) This course has been approved to satisfy the following requirement(s):